silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/09_Casting.md

 # Formatting, casting, and escaping variable content

-All objects that are being rendered in a template should be a [ViewableData](api:SilverStripe\View\ViewableData) instance such as `DataObject`, `DBField` or `Controller`.
+All objects that are being rendered in a template should be a [ModelData](api:SilverStripe\Model\ModelData) instance such as `DataObject`, `DBField` or `Controller`.
 From these objects, the template can include any method from the object in [scope](syntax#scope).

 ## Casting